 The first state can be considered superior to the second state for two reasons.
 Firstly, the learned clause $Q_3 \vee P_3$ of the first state has less literals than the learned clause $P_1 \vee P_2 \vee P_3$ of the second state and hence the first state has a higher probability to eventually yield a shorter terminating CDCL derivation.
-Secondly, the backtrack level of the first state is smaller than the backtrack level of the second state.
+Recall that CDCL with a reasonable strategy never learns a clause subsumed by an already existing clause, Corollary ??.
+The clause $Q_3 \vee P_3$ subsumes O(n)-times more clauses than the clause $P_1 \vee P_2 \vee P_3$ in the set of all non-tautologous clauses, where n is the number of propositional variables in N. Secondly, the backtrack level of the first state is smaller than the backtrack level of the second state.

 From the implication graph it can be seen that node Q_3 dominates the nodes $\neg P_1$, $\neg P_2$: every path from these nodes to the sink traverses Q_3 .
-This is a graph-based argument that replacing P_1 , P_2 in $P_1 \vee P_2 \vee P_3$ with Q_3 results in a consequence of the clause set.
-The node Q_3 is called a unique implication point (UIP) and the condition of the Backtrack rule ensures that the CDCL calculus of Section 2.9 always learns a clause with respect to a first UIP (1-UIP) searching from the sink towards the sources.
+This is a graph-based argument that replacing P_1 , P_2 in $P_1 \lor P_2 \lor P_3$ with Q_3 results in a consequence of the clause set.
+The node Q_3 is called a unique implication point (UIP) and the condition of the Backtrack rule ensures that the CDCL calculus of Section ?? always learns a clause with respect to a first UIP (1-UIP) searching from the sink towards the sources.

-2.10.4 Restart and Forget
+2.9.4 Restart and Forget

 So far, I have not discussed much the CDCL rules Restart and Forget.
-In contrast, many properties of the CDCL calculus, Section 2.9, do not hold if these rules are applied in an arbitrary way.
+In contrast, many properties of the CDCL calculus, Section ??, do not hold if these rules are applied in an arbitrary way.
 Still, they are very important for the efficiency of a SAT solver.

 The rule Forget removes clauses from the set of learned clauses U. The more clauses are contained in $N \cup U$ the more time is needed for the algorithms for propagation and conflict detection.
 The potential number of learned clauses is exponential in the number of propositional variables of a problem.
 Furthermore, as soon as the size of the computer memory that is actually needed to perform propagation and conflict detection exceeds cache structures or even main memory of a computer, the SAT solver slows down to such an extend that it often becomes practically useless.
-In addition, although Theorem 2.11.4 shows that learned clauses are always non-redundant, this does not exclude that a learned clause causes previously learned clauses or even input clauses to be redundant.
+In addition, although Theorem 2.10.4 shows that learned clauses are always non-redundant, this does not exclude that a learned clause causes previously learned clauses or even input clauses to be redundant.
 For example, looking at a sequence of learned clauses C_1, C_2, \ldots of a "typical" CDCL run, learned clause C_i subsumes its predecessor C{i-1} with a probability of about 10%.